Esteghlal Ahvaz F.C.: Weak years

 Based on a weak performance during 2009–10 Iran Pro League, Esteghlal Ahvaz finished 18th and relegated to Azadegan League.
 Only one year later they relegated again due to a lot of instability in 2010–11 Azadegan League as they finished 13th.
 Esteghlal Ahvaz returned to Azadegan League in 2012.
 They won the 2011–12 Iran 2nd Division after a 4–3 win over PAS Novin Hamedan.

 Past on two average seasons, Esteghlal Ahvaz relegated again to League 2.
 They lost their Play-off match against Shahrdari Tabriz 3–3 on aggregate due to away goals.

 Promotion and relegation

 Although Esteghlal Ahvaz was relegated to League 2 in 2014-15 season, they were able to play in the 2015–16 Persian Gulf Pro League.
-They get the licence from Foolad Novin, which was actually promoted.
-Foolad Novin could not promote to Persian Gulf Pro League as they are the reserve side of Foolad Khuzestan.
+They got the licence from Foolad Novin, which was actually promoted.
+Foolad Novin could not be promoted to Persian Gulf Pro League, being the reserve side of Foolad Khuzestan.
 However the team was mismanaged and they were relegated back to the Azadegan League several games before the end of the season.

-Because of a very poor performance in the 2016–17 Azadegan League season, Esteghlal Ahvaz relegated to League 2 without winning a single match.
+Because of a very poor performance in the 2016–17 Azadegan League season, Esteghlal Ahvaz was relegated to League 2 without winning a single match.